sinequa/sba-angular/docs/guides/3-development.md

 The standard workspace contains the main Sinequa [libraries](../libraries/libraries.html) (Core, Components and Analytics) and sample [applications](../apps/apps.html) (Vanilla Search and Pepper).

-You can either **directly modify an existing application** or **create a new one** (and modify the `angular.json` accordingly):
+You can either **modify an existing application directly** or **create a new one** (and modify the `angular.json` accordingly):

-- Directly modify an existing application if you do not intend to customize it significantly.
-The benefit is that you will be able to easily update the application by pulling the latest version of the workspace from Github, with a small amount of conflicts to manage.
+- Modify an existing application directly if you do not intend to customize it significantly.
+The benefit is that you can easily update the application by pulling the latest version of the workspace from Github with only a small amount of conflicts to manage.
 - Create a new application if you want to start from scratch or if you want to deviate significantly from a sample application.
-You will not have any conflict to resolve during updates, but you will need to manually update your application to benefit from the latest features of the SBA Framework.
+You will not have any conflicts to resolve during updates, but you will need to manually update your application to benefit from the latest features of the SBA Framework.

 Using the standard workspace allows you to customize anything you want, including the low-level libraries.
-Having access to the source code of the libraries is also useful to understand how they work and how to write your own components.
+Having access to the source code of the libraries is also useful to help you understand how they work and how to write your own components.

 ⚠️ The standard workspace is also packaged as a .zip file in the Sinequa product.
 However, if you use this file, you will not be able to update the workspace by pulling the latest version from Github!

 ### Create a new workspace and install the npm packages

-You may prefer to create a new workspace from scratch and include only the npm packages you need.
+You can also create a new workspace from scratch and include only the npm packages you need.
 In this case, you must install the SBA Framework libraries in your project via [npm](https://www.npmjs.com/).

 ```bash
 # Create a new Angular workspace